escrimaglia/cli-automation/README.md

 * `-v, --verbose`: Verbose level  [default: 0]
 * `-l, --log [INFO|DEBUG|ERROR|WARNING|CRITICAL]`: Log level  [default: INFO]
 * `--help`: Show this message and exit.

+### `cla Logging`

+CLA includes an efficient Log System that allows you to view INFO, DEBUG, CRITICAL, and ERROR details for each operation performed by CLA.

+#### By Ed Scrimaglia - <edgardo.scrimaglia@gmail.com>